DCAN-Labs/ExecutiveSummary/README.md

                         Optional.
 Expects the path to the atlas to register to the images.
 Default:
                         templates/MNI_T1_1mm_brain.nii.gz.
-  --version, -v         show version number and exit --layout-only         Can be specified for subjects that have been run
+  --version, -v         show program's version number and exit --layout-only         Can be specified for subjects that have been run
                         through the executivesummary preprocessor, so the
                         image data is ready.
 This calls only the